Shin Bet reveals Iranian attempts to lure Israeli businessmen, academics

 In one case, an operative disguising himself as Swiss researcher Prof. Oliver Thränert, sent an invitation to an academic conference in Europe from the email address [email protected], which is similar to Thränert’s real email.

-The Shin Bet stressed that a number of Israelis were already on the verge of traveling abroad in order to attend the fake "conference" and the exposure of the Iranian operations prevented this.
+The Shin Bet said that a number of Israelis were already on the verge of traveling abroad in order to attend the fake “conference” and the exposure of the Iranian operations prevented this.

-In another case, the operatives stole the identity of a journalist named Con Coughlin who also writes for the Gatestone Institute and offered Israelis the chance to write an article for the institute.
-The operatives used the email [email protected], which is similar to Coughlin's real email.
+In another case, the operatives stole the identity of Daily Telegraph journalist Con Coughlin, who also writes for the Gatestone Institute, and offered Israelis the chance to write an article for the institute.
+The operatives used the email [email protected], which is similar to Coughlin’s real email.

-In yet another attempt, the operatives impersonated a Russian man calling himself "Nikolai" who presented himself as an assistant to Russian billionaire Andrey Andreev.
-The operative offered aid to Israelis of Russian descent and offered to meet them abroad while stressing that Andreev had connections with officials in Armenia.
+In yet another attempt, the operatives impersonated a Russian man calling himself “Nikolai” who presented himself as an assistant to Russian billionaire Andrey Andreev.
+The operative offered to meet Israelis of Russian descent abroad while stressing that Andreev had connections with officials in Armenia.

 The Shin Bet referenced another recent announcement it had made about Iranian operatives using fake social media profiles in an attempt to gather intelligence and harm Israels, warning that these attempts were continuing, with the fake profile “Sophia Walsh” recently being uncovered as one of these accounts.